fleetdm/fleet/handbook/people/README.md

  - Salary employees are automated in Gusto and Pilot
  - Contractors are a manual process in Gusto and Pilot

+### Calendar audit

+As Fleet grows, time management for the CEO is more essential.
+Charlie will audit the CEOs calendar and set meeting notes for calls with external attendees.
+In the notes document include:
+- LinkedIn profile link of all outside participants
+- Company profile link
+- Context that helps the CEO to understand purpose of meeting at a glance
+- Share document with meeting participants

 ## BizOps

 ### Monthly accounting